pimoroni/propeller-hat/documentation/Your-first-SPIN-program.md

 ##repeat

-SPIN uses a "repeat" command, this is similar to a for or while loop and there are many ways to change its behaviour which we'll cover in later examples.
-Right now we'll just use "repeat" on its own to create an infinite loop.
+SPIN uses a `repeat` command, this is similar to a for or while loop and there are many ways to change its behaviour which we'll cover in later examples.
+Right now we'll just use `repeat` on its own to create an infinite loop.

 Notice that the lines underneath repeat are indented?
 This is because, like Python, SPIN uses intentation as syntax (to convey meaning ).
 In this instance, the indented lines are the ones we want to be repeated.
 If you're a keen pythonista, you should also take note that there's no ":" on the end of "repeat".